-Chepstow Castle was founded on a narrow and longitudinal ridge between the limestone cliff above the River Wye and the Dell Valley from the land side.
+Chepstow Castle was founded on a narrow and longitudinal ridge between the limestone cliff above the River Wye from the north and the Dell Valley from the land side, from the south.
+The bend of the Wye that ran a few kilometers down into the estuary of the River Severn flanked the area to the east.
 The first buildings were erected at the highest point of the area between two ditches, probably created by widening natural rock crevices.
 A well-protected area measuring 85 x 20 meters was thus fenced off.

-The oldest part of the castle was the so-called Great Tower, that is an elongated, rectangular, stone building oh the donjon function, which dimensions were 36 x 14 meters.
-Due to the drop of the area, its eastern part was set on a massive pedestal, and the long elevations were reinforced with pilaster strips.
+The oldest part of the castle was the so-called Great Tower, that is an elongated, rectangular, stone building of the donjon function, which dimensions were 36 x 14 meters, and the height was originally about 10 meters (on the west side, where the terrain was higher).
+Due to the drop of the area, its eastern part was set on a massive pedestal, and the outer elevations were reinforced with pilaster butresses.
+The more endangered southern wall was more massive, it was about 2.6 meters thick, while the northern wall located above the escarpment was only 1.2 meters thick.
 In the first phase of the 11th and 12th centuries it was a two-floor building, with the lower storey accessible through the northern portal, and the upper level through wooden stairs from the east, leading to the portal with a romanesque tympanum decorated with the distinctive carved saltire pattern and the type of lobby, from which the main ceremonial chamber was reached through the passage in the thickness of the wall and the staircase.
 The second entrance to the first floor was probably in the north facade, where a timber staircase led directly.
 Illumination of the lower floor was provided only by three small openings, and the upper floor by seven semi-circular windows from the safer side facing the river.
 The eastern facade also had small windows, while the southern and western walls were deprived of them for security reasons.
 Originally, each floor was filled with single, spacious chambers, separated by a wooden ceiling, which transverse joists rested on holes in the longitudinal walls and on a single, massive beam fixed in the nests of two shorter walls, supported from below by wooden poles.
 The main, upper hall on the south and west sides had rows of arcades with semicircular finials in the walls, with the central southern arcade larger.
 Originally they were plastered and decorated with white and orange patterns.
 The lower storey originally served as a pantry and warehouse, and since the fourteenth century as the armory.
 The upper one was rather unusual – it did not have a fireplace for heating, latrines, a division into private, smaller rooms, or, except the northern portal, passages for servants.
 For this reason, it is supposed that this was not a typical great hall, but rather a representative chamber intended for judicial function, with a place for the king in the central, largest niche on the south side.
 The keep’s defense was limited only to the guards gallery at the crown of the walls, most likely without a battlement.

 In the years 1219-1245, the upper floor of the keep was rebuilt, piercing five new, gothic windows (three on the north side, one from the east and south), with benches in deep niches on the inner side facing the river, and private chambers on the west side were arranged.
 Each window was divided into two openings with finials in a trefoils below the quatrefoil tracery.
 Only the upper part of the windows was glazed, the lower was equipped with holes for fixing wooden shutters.
 The western part of the keep was also raised by another floor, supported on a single pillar with beautifully decorated arches falling on consoles with leafy forms.
 An additional storey with a private chamber was illuminated from the north by two ogival windows and connected by means of timber, external stairs.
 In the former large central niche on the main floor, a fireplace was arranged, thanks to which the keep could perform more typical residential and representative functions as the seat of a lord.
 In the years 1293-1300 Roger Bigod raised the remaining, eastern part of the keep, placing small turrets in its eastern corners, and covered the whole with a lead roof.
 The keep reached a height of 23 meters.
 From the side of the river Roger erected gallery, that is a covered porch running along the keep, constituting the connection between the middle and upper wards.
 Inside, it had a series of semicircular niches in the wall facing the river and an upper defensive walkway secured with battlement.
 Both ends: east and west, were closed with gates.
 When the porch was built, the external stairs leading from the north to the keep’s floors had to disappear.
 Probably they were then replaced by internal staircases.
 Below the porch, at the foot of the cliffs in the coastal mud, a cylindrical water tank was built to flow into it from a natural spring from the riverside rocks.
 This water was tapped using winch and buckets lowered on the ropes.